nathanac2013/nightscout-conky/README.md

 # nightscout-conky
-a conky config and also a helper script to put your bs on the desktop to install simply sudo cp ./getbs /usr/bin/bash
+a conky config and also a helper script to put your bs on the desktop to install simply edit getbs replace username with the username on your nightscout then replace /home/nathan/src with where you wanna put the bg jsons sudo cp ./getbs /usr/bin/getbs

 and start the conky , enjoy
-also mkdir ~/src (where it downloads and motitors the bs)